 Both the CIPR and IOIC provide a range of resources, some accessible to non-members designed to support CPD.
 This IOIC webinar from 2017 I’ve found very useful and there is plenty of information you can use even if you don’t have access to their CPD portal.

-If you aren’t sure about how to get your CPD planning started please feel free to message or if you have some tips that would help ICnewbies out please feel free to message or share via social media.
-It would be great to hear about your experiences of CPD development that could be shared with other ICnewbies to help their development.
+If you aren’t sure about how to get your CPD planning started please message or if you have some tips that would help #ICnewbies out please message or share via social media.
+It would be great to hear about your experiences of CPD development to share with other #ICnewbies to help their development.